ibm-cloud-docs/Cloudant/api/design_documents.md

 Argument  | Purpose
 ----------|--------
 `newDoc`  | The version of the document passed in the request.
-`oldDoc`  | The version of the document currently in the database, or `null` if there is none.
+`oldDoc`  | The version of the document currently in the database, or `null` if none exists.
 `secObj`  | The [security object](/docs/services/Cloudant?topic=cloudant-authorization#viewing-permissions) for the database.
-`userCtx` | Context regardingthe currently authenticated user, such as `name` and `roles`.
+`userCtx` | Context regarding the currently authenticated user, such as `name` and `roles`.

 Update validators do not apply when a design document is updated by an admin user.
-This is to ensure that admins can never accidentally lock themselves out.
+This practice ensures that admins can never accidentally lock themselves out.
 {: tip}

 ### Example design document with an update validator